 III.
-QUASAR
+INTEGRATED QA PHYSICS TEST: QUASAR

-A new experimental facility, QUASAR, is proposed to support the next step in QA stellarator research.
+A new experimental facility, QUASAR, would support an integrated experimental test of QA physics properties at the minimum scale and pulse length needed to evaluate its potential and risks in comparison with other approaches.
 The cost and schedule for QUASAR implementation would be minimized by using the design and the components that were fabricated for the planned NCSX facility before its construction was terminated in 2009.